 Based on the closed-form expression of expected depth functions, we now conduct case studies to compare the inductive bias of iForest with $k$-NN.
 Before that, we define the density metrics.

-\begin{definition}[Density Metrics] Let $U \triangleq \max_{i \geq 2} ~ \lvert x_{i + 1} - x_{i} \rvert$ and $L \triangleq \min_{i \geq 2} ~ \lvert x_{i + 1} - x_{i} \rvert$ be the maximum and minimum distances between adjacent points, respectively.
-Define two density metrics: \begin{itemize}[topsep=0em,leftmargin=2em] \item The density factor $\kappa$ measures the ratio of $U$ to $L$: $\kappa = U / L$. \item The density difference $\delta$ measures the difference between $U$ and $L$: $\delta = U - L$. \end{itemize} \end{definition} These metrics evaluate how uniformly data points are distributed relative to their neighbors.
+\begin{definition} Let $U \triangleq \max_{i \geq 2} ~ \lvert x_{i + 1} - x_{i} \rvert$ and $L \triangleq \min_{i \geq 2} ~ \lvert x_{i + 1} - x_{i} \rvert$ be the maximum and minimum distances between adjacent points, respectively.
+Define two density metrics as follows: \begin{itemize}[topsep=0em,leftmargin=2em] \item Density ratio: $\kappa = U / L$. \item Density difference: $\delta = U - L$. \end{itemize} \end{definition} The two metrics evaluate how non-uniformly data are distributed relative to their neighbors, measured by ratio and difference.
 Intuitively, a dataset composed entirely of normal points is expected to exhibit small values for both metrics; otherwise, some points would be excessively distant from their neighbors.
-In the case studies below, we demonstrate that these density metrics play a critical role in shaping the inductive bias of iForest.
+In the case studies below, we show that these density metrics play a critical role in shaping the inductive bias of iForest.

-Before proceeding, we introduce the following assumption. \begin{assumption} Assume that density factor \( \kappa \geq \sqrt{n + 3} \). \end{assumption} Assumption~\ref{assumption:density_factor} is frequently observed in practice.
-To justify its reasonability, we check all dimensions of binary classification datasets from the OpenML benchmark~\citep{Vanschoren14OpenML,Bischl21OpenML}.
-The results are summarized in Table~\ref{table:density_factor_verification}. ``Successful'' indicates that the density factor exceeds $\sqrt{n + 3}$. ``Valid'' indicates the nonexistence of repeated values in the dimension.
+Before proceeding, we introduce the assumption. \begin{assumption} Assume that \( \kappa \geq \sqrt{n + 3} \). \end{assumption} Assumption~\ref{assumption:density_ratio} is frequently observed in practice.
+To justify its reasonability, we check all dimensions of binary classification datasets from the OpenML benchmark~\citep{Vanschoren14OpenML,Bischl21OpenML,Bischl25OpenML}.
+The results are summarized in Table~\ref{table:density_ratio_verification}. ``Successful'' indicates that the density ratio exceeds $\sqrt{n + 3}$. ``Valid'' indicates the nonexistence of repeated values in the dimension.
 Notably, the theoretical probability of repeated values is zero.
 Thus, we omit this case for the convenience of analysis.
-Our analysis demonstrates that the density factor exceeds $\sqrt{n + 3}$ in almost all dimensions across all datasets, highlighting the mildness of Assumption~\ref{assumption:density_factor}.
-A theoretical study of Assumption~\ref{assumption:density_factor} is also conducted, with detailed results available in Appendix~\ref{section:elaboration_assumption_kappa}.
+Our analysis demonstrates that the density ratio exceeds $\sqrt{n + 3}$ in almost all dimensions across all datasets, highlighting the mildness of Assumption~\ref{assumption:density_ratio}.
+A theoretical study of the mildness is also conducted, with detailed results in Appendix~\ref{section:elaboration_assumption_kappa}.